 - Controlled substances are listed in schedules contained in Health & Safety Code, Sections 11054, 11055, 11056, 11057, and 11058.
 They include opiates; opium derivatives, hallucinogenic substances, methamphetamine, phencyclidine, and certain mushrooms are considered controlled substances.

 - As set forth in the Health & Safety Code, section 11350, et seq., if convicted under the Uniform Controlled Substance Act, one may be sentenced to terms in state prison from two to five years plus substantial fines.
 The exact prison term and fine depend upon the number of past convictions and circumstances of each arrest and conviction.

-The M.F.A.
-Program is strenuous and requires a great deal of stamina It is therefore mandatory that you send a doctor's letter with your agreement/contract confirming your good health, including a TB test.
+The MFA Program is strenuous and requires a great deal of stamina.
+It is therefore mandatory that you send a doctor’s letter with your agreement/contract confirming your good health, including a TB test.
 Typically, this is a form that your doctor will provide.
 The conservatory does not provide a specific form for this purpose.
 Please inform us of any health concerns or restrictions we should know about you in case of emergency (e.g., allergic/diabetic reactions; back or knee problems).
 All medical information is strictly confidential.

-As instructed in the Professional Training Programs Bulletin, students with special needs must notify the director of academic affairs of their precise nature immediately after acceptance to the program.
+As instructed in the letter of admission and Professional Training Programs Bulletin, students with special needs must notify the director of academic affairs of their precise nature immediately after acceptance to the program.
 If a student has developed special needs since acceptance, he or she must notify the director of academic affairs in writing with the return of their agreement/contract.
 Upon notification, A.C.T., in compliance with the Americans with Disabilities Act, will then consider what reasonable accommodations may be available to meet those special needs.

 Injury and Illness Prevention Plan/Emergency Action Plan